-The West Nordic Day 2019 is celebrated with a broad program, which consists of exhibitions, concerts, workshops for children and families, movie presentations, speeches from artists and academic seminaries.
-The West Nordic day is celebrated on September 23rd, yet the program stretches over multiple days.
+The West Nordic Day 2019 is celebrated with a broad program, which consists of exhibitions, music, workshops for children and families and speeches from artists and academic seminaries.
+The West Nordic day is celebrated on September 23rd, yet the program stretches over two days.
 The purpose of the West Nordic Day is to focus and strengthen the cultural cooperation between the Faroe Islands, Greenland, and Iceland.

 Program for West Nordic Day